I’m here to tell you exactly how to get your kid to eat organ meats.

 3. Make it tasty – or better yet, let someone else make it tasty.

-Because US Wellness Meats is such an amazing company, they've extended an AMAZING offer to my community: 15% off any purchase (over 7lbs, under 40lbs) with code myplate – so now you can try it at a discount!
+Because US Wellness Meats is such an amazing company, they’ve extended an AMAZING offer to my community: Take 15% off up to 2 orders (over 7lbs, under 40lbs) with code Liz!
+Code expires end of May 2018.
+Also, this offer extends to ALL products, not just my favorite organ meats.
+Try their precooked shredded beef, broths, and snacks!